The glossary for all organisations

 Carbon Neutrality

-Achieving net-zero carbon emissions by balancing emitted carbon with an equivalent amount offset through actions like purchasing carbon credits or investing in renewable energy.
+The state of having a net-zero carbon footprint by balancing emitted carbon with an equivalent amount removed through reducing emissions, carbon offsetting or similar measures.

 Source: